LuisJoseSanchez/angular-expense-tracker/README.md

-# angular-expense-tracker
+# Expense tracker

-Expense tracker exercise for the course "Building Applications with Angular, Firebase and AngularFire".
+Expense tracker is an exercise for the course "Building Applications with Angular, Firebase and AngularFire".